 Is The Plymouth Rock (Barred Rock) Chicken Breed Suitable For You?

 Plymouth Rock chickens are great for you if you are a homesteader or have a small, local farm.
-These chickens will provide you great meat and eggs, all while being friendly and docile to your family, pets, and children.
+These chickens can provide you great meat and eggs, all while being friendly around your family, pets, and children.

 Featured image credit: Veroja, Shutterstock